 Provided that there are no other significant health conditions in your medical history, it is likely that your insurance application will be accepted at non-standard terms, whereby the policy premium is loaded to offset the added risk.
 Typically, the longer the time period since your heart attack, the lower the premium loading will be.

-Critical Illness Cover is available for those who have had a heart attack with specialist insurers.
-We recommend that you speak with an insurance adviser before arranging these policies so that you are fully aware of what these policies do and do not cover.
+Critical Illness Cover is available for those who have had a heart attack may be available with some insurers, with a cardiovascular exclusion.
+We recommend that you speak with an insurance adviser before arranging these policies so that you are fully aware of what is and is not covered.

 Are you planning on a trip abroad soon?
 We have teamed up with a specialist travel insurance broker who can offer comprehensive cover for most medical conditions.
 Make sure that you have the correct travel insurance for you by requesting your no obligation heart attack travel insurance here.